-In-house and/or External Legal Counsel
+In-house Legal Counsel

-Aus 5.1 Where in-house legal counsel has the primary responsibility for litigation and claims and is in the best position to corroborate management's representations, the auditor shall endeavour to obtain a representation letter from the in-house legal counsel, seeking information similar to that sought from the entity's external legal counsel.
+Aus 6.1 Where in-house legal counsel has the primary responsibility for litigation and claims and is in the best position to corroborate management's representations, the auditor shall endeavour to obtain a representation letter, seeking information similar to that sought from the entity's external legal counsel, from the in-house legal counsel.

-(Ref: Para.
+(Ref.
+Para.
 Aus A8.1-Aus A8.2)